mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-config-sync.md

 # Demos with Config Sync

 With these demos you will be able to:
-- Sync the Ingress Gateway
-- Sync the Online Boutique sample apps
+- Sync the Ingress Gateway and the Online Boutique apps
 - Enforce Istio sidecar injection
 - Enforce `STRICT` mTLS in the Mesh
 - Enforce `AuthorizationPolicies`